Five Tips for a Successful Swap Experience

 Thursday, April 24, 2014

-There are lots of great craft swaps happening today, especially on Instagram.
-I've participated in a decent number of swaps over the years, so I thought I'd share my top tips for having a successful swap experience!
+There are lots of great craft swaps happening these days, especially on Instagram.
+I've participated in a number of swaps over the years, so I thought I'd share my top tips for having a successful swap experience!

 1. Be Flexible

 Generally in a swap you get paired with someone (who you may or may not know) and are asked to provide a list of things you like and dislike.
-Keep an open mind and make it easy on your partner by being a little bit vague.
+Keep an open mind and make it easy on your partner by being easy to please.
 You want your swap partner to have just as much fun as you, so let's avoid the stress of being super specific.
 Share your favorite colors, describe your style, and maybe make a Pinterest board or mosaic.
 It's cool to receive something you wouldn't necessarily make for yourself.
 That's really half the fun!

 2. Try Something New

 I like to take the opportunity to try something different when I'm working on a swap.
 Maybe a new technique or style, depending on my partner's tastes.
 I always tend to want to do something extra special for swaps, which can be a good thing and a bad thing.
 Be realistic about what you can complete within the given time frame and what kind of expectations you are going to have for what you receive.

 3. Practice Good Swap Etiquette